 Instead of using the Rancher UI to choose Kubernetes options for the cluster, advanced users can create an RKE config file.
-Using a config file allows you to set any of the options available in an RKE installation.
+Using a config file allows you to set any of the options available in an RKE installation, except for

 - To edit an RKE config file directly from the Rancher UI, click Edit as YAML.

 - To read from an existing RKE file, click Read from a file.